ribbitfix/goal-tracker/README.md

 - Will want to prevent users from submitting more than one report per day - validate uniqueness on date, and deal with error handling.
 - If the user makes a mistake on a report, there should be a way to undo it - probably not by editing it, more like scrap it and start over.
 - The forms should probably have cancel buttons?
+- At some point I should probably get more specific in routes.rb so I'm only creating the routes I'm actually using?
 - DRY out controller code like this:

 ```ruby
 before_filter :get_object, :only => [:actions, :that, :need, :it]
 def get_object